-This is an historic time for animals in New York City and throughout the nation.
+It’s an exciting time for the animals of New York City, and the people who love them.

 Join us to celebrate the lifesaving progress being made in New York City, and to help end the killing of dogs and cats in our nation’s shelters by 2025.